danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [^krysa]: See Joasia Krysa and Grzesiek Sedek, "Source Code", in Fuller, ed., *Software Studies: A Lexicon*, 236-243.

-[^knuth]:  1981: xv-xvi.
+[^knuth]: Knuth, *The Art of Computer Programming*, xv-xvi.

 [^bucher]: Taina Bucher, *If...Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 20.

 [^algo]: The term 'algorithm' has a historical relation to 'algorism' as the process of doing arithmetic using Arabic numerals (originating from the title of the book Kitab al jabr w'al-muqabala (Rules of restoration and reduction) written by the Persian author Abu Ja'far Mohammed ibn Musa al-Khowarizmi (c.
 825).

-[^knuth2]: 1981: v.
+[^knuth2]: Knuth, *The Art of Computer Programming*, v.

 [^first]: In particular to the complexity of the diagram for calculating Bernoulli numbers that includes the grouping of operations, the invention of the loop concept (repetition and cycle in Lovelace's term), the manipulation of symbols and variables in accordance with rules.
 Although such an algorithm was designed to be used in mechanical caluclating machines, Babbage Analytical Engine is conceptually close to a modern computer at the time as it was envisioned that it could do other things, such as music, beyond number calculation.
 See Menabrea, Luigi Federico, and Ada Lovelace. *Sketch of the analytical engine invented by Charles Babbage* (1842), 694.

-[^ada2]: (Lovelace Papers, Bodleian Library, Oxford University, 42, folio 12 (6 Feb 1841).
-As quoted and cited in Dorothy Stein (ed.), 'This First Child of Mine', Ada: A Life and a Legacy (1985), 106-107.)
+[^ada2]: Lovelace Papers, Bodleian Library, Oxford University, 42, folio 12 (6 Feb 1841), as quoted and cited in Dorothy Stein, ed., "This First Child of Mine", in *Ada: A Life and a Legacy* (1985), 106-107.

 [^Ferranti]: Ferranti Limited, Ferranti Pegasus Computer,programming manual, Issue 1, List CS 50,September 1955.

 [^Guattari]: In Guattari’s terms, “the diagram is conceived as an autopoietic machine which not only gives it a functional and material consistency, but requires it to deploy its diverse registers of alterity, freeing it from an identity locked into simple structural relations.”
 Félix Guattari, “Machinic Heterogenesis,” in *Chaosmosis: An Ethico-Aesthetic Paradigm* (Bloomington, Indianapolis: Indiana University Press, 1995), 44.
 “Freeing” here applies to escaping a pre-determined “diagrammatic order” imposed on the machine - algorithmic perhaps.

 [^flowcharts2]: See Morris, Stephen, and Orlena Gotel.
 “The Role of Flow Charts in the Early Automation of Applied Mathematics.” *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52. https://doi.org/10.1080/17498430903449207 and Ensmenger, Nathan.
 “The Multiple Meanings of a Flowchart.” *Information & Culture: A Journal of History* 51, no. 3 (2016): 321–51. https://doi.org/10.1353/lac.2016.0013.

-[^stereotypes]: See Ho, Chih Wei, et al. Examining the impact of pair programming on female students.
-North Carolina State University.
-Dept. of Computer Science, 2004.
+[^stereotypes]: To see programming as a social activity undermines some of the predominant stereotypes associated with programming such as the image of the typical antisocial hacker (male, bearded, unwashed).
+For more on the benefits of collaborative working, see Chih Wei Ho, et al, "Examining the impact of pair programming on female students", North Carolina State University.
+Dept. of Computer Science (2004).